-Stockton’s is the largest inland seaport in California and is the gateway to the Central Valley, acting as an important agricultural region known for producing a sizable majority of popular fruits, vegetables and nuts distributed throughout the United States.
+Stockton is the largest inland seaport in California and is the gateway to the Central Valley, acting as an important agricultural region known for producing a sizable majority of popular fruits, vegetables and nuts distributed throughout the United States.
 Thus, Stockton—and the San Joaquin Valley as a whole—has taken steps with local farmers, ranchers and businesses to be more eco-friendly to meet high demands for sustainability.

 Eating green is about understanding your local food system and making choices that support a healthy and robust food economy.
 For example: buying seasonal produce or substituting a vegetarian meal once a week at dinner.
 These are small changes that can have a huge impact on the earth, as well as your health and local economy.

 Some might assume that green technology, like solar power, is reserved for homeowners or the well-to-do, but that’s not the case at all.
 In fact, there are all kinds of affordable solar-powered gadgets that can help you go green.
 Did you know you can charge your phone with a portable solar-powered charger?
 You can also listen to your favorite music on a solar-powered Bluetooth speaker.
 Not only are these innovative products super convenient, they’re also earth friendly.
 Plus, they’re a great way to support companies that are forward-thinking about the environment.

 The term “collaborative consumption” was coined by Time magazine, which recognized that a sharing economy could provide more access and opportunity in lieu of ownership and mass production.
 Services like Airbnb and Zipcar are transforming the way we travel and transport, as well as the way we value owning property.
 Instead of producing more, a sharing economy emphasizes lending, borrowing, recycling, reusing, renting, gifting and trading as a way to access the things we want without producing more.
 Earth Day is the perfect time to learn from people already engaged in collaborative consumption and pick up tips on how to work them into your daily life, upcoming travel plans and more.

 Planting a tree on Earth Day is something we’re all familiar with, but how many of us ever get around to actually doing it?
 You don’t have to plant a rainforest to enjoy the simple joys of growing a fern or flower, planting fresh herbs or sowing seeds in a small garden.
 It’s not the size that counts; it’s the collective effort that makes the difference.

 One of the easiest ways to regularly contribute to conservation efforts is to recycle.
 In addition to recycling soda cans and pickle jars, you can also take old, broken home electronics to certified e-waste recyclers.
 Recycling can also be a creative way to enjoy things you already like to do, like antique shopping or crafting.
 Flea marketers are full of recycled treasures that can bring new life to your home or garden in fanciful ways limited only by your imagination.
 Stockton hosts several flea markets and open-air malls, featuring items of every variety and at every price point.
-From home decor to garage hardware, oddities of all kinds can be discovered at weekly thrift markets like the San Joaquin County Fairground Flea Market or the Stockton Open Air Mall and Flea Market.
+From home décor to garage hardware, oddities of all kinds can be discovered at weekly thrift markets like the San Joaquin County Fairground Flea Market or the Stockton Open Air Mall and Flea Market.

 You see, Stockton’s got the green thing going on—isn’t it time you joined in on the fun?
-Join Stockton on April 24th for Earth Day and throughout the year, and take the opportunity to expand your green horizons.
-Learn from Stockton’s own industry excerpts, local farmers and conservationists on how to incorporate these environmentally friendly ideas, as well as many more.
+Join Stockton on April 22 for Earth Day and throughout the year, and take the opportunity to expand your green horizons.
+Learn from Stockton’s own industry experts, local farmers and conservationists on how to incorporate these environmentally friendly ideas, as well as many more.
 Find out what green solutions work for you and commit to making a difference on Earth Day—Stockton style.

 Photo Creds - @Stocktonearthday @stocktonca @mistahmiguel